PyFilesystem/pyfilesystem/docs/concepts.rst

  * A single dot means 'current directory'
  * A double dot means 'previous directory'

 Note that paths used by the FS interface will use this format, but the constructor or additional methods may not.
-Notably the ``osfs.OSFS`` constructor which requires an OS path -- the format of which can be platform-dependant.
+Notably the :mod:`~fs.osfs.OSFS` constructor which requires an OS path -- the format of which can be platform-dependant.

 There are many helpful functions for working with paths in the :mod:`fs.path` module.

 System Paths
 ++++++++++++

 Not all Python modules can use file-like objects, especially those which interface with C libraries.
 For these situations you will need to retrieve the `system path` from an FS object you are working with.
-You can do this with the `getsyspath` method which converts a valid path in the context of the FS object to an absolute path on the system, if one exists.
+You can do this with the :meth:`~fs.base.FS.getsyspath` method which converts a valid path in the context of the FS object to an absolute path on the system, should one exist.

 For example::